 Two things are required for an ATM withdrawal to be approved by your bank: your valid credit or debit card (what you have), and your 4-digit Personal Identification Number (PIN) (what you know).

 Two-Factor Authentication can be made up of various factors, and it varies widely among organizations.
-Each of these methods have their own advantages and disadvantages.
+Each method has its own advantages and disadvantages.

 Mobile Device Two-Factor Authentication